rvinluan/rvinluan.github.io/_drafts/2015-06-01-just-did-a-thing.md

 In v3, The Y part would search for a present participle verb phrase (to find things like "driving at night") and try and find the relevant snippet by working backwards from the end of the tweet to wherever the noun was ("night", in the aforementioned example).
 This was optimized to produce long phrases: I wanted to disregard the tweets that simply said "driving is fun" and nothing more.

 But what I found was that the longer phrases were too specific.
 The humour was lost because it was impossible to reconcile the two halves of the tweet.
-Thus, vague short phrases worked the best because they could have different interperetations applied to them.
+Thus, vague short phrases worked the best because they could have different interpretations applied to them.

 To solve this I wrote a function that would choose phrases with a bias for 3-4 words, followed by 5+ words, followed by 1-2 words (which are too boring).